 February marks Black History Month, a month-long observance in the United States and Canada that recognizes the significant contributions of African-Americans to American history, as well as the historical legacies of the African diaspora.
-We hope you’ll find the following stories, published over the past year, a valuable resource for classroom or leisure reading.
+We hope you’ll find the stories below, and the scholarship they include in full, a valuable resource for classroom or leisure reading.

 The origins of Black History Month date back to 1926, when a historian named Carter G. Woodson spearheaded “Negro History Week.”

 One hundred and two years after her death, Harriet Tubman has won a vote to replace Andrew Jackson on the twenty-dollar bill.
 Born into slavery in 1820, Harriet Tubman went on to lead a very accomplished and heroic life.

 The achievements of the Pullman Porter’s Union represent a significant civil rights victory for both U.S. labor and the civil liberties of African-Americans.

 186,017 African-American men served during the Civil War.
 Dora L. Costa and Matthew E. Kahn give us a revelatory look into the experience.

 Originally published on the 100th anniversary of Billie Holiday’s birth, this story looked back at the legacy and career of the artist known affectionately as “Lady Day.”

 Ronald Reagan invoked Dr. King’s legacy to suit his larger political and rhetorical aims, stripping the social critic of his radical and often controversial beliefs.

 Josephine Baker, known as the “Bronze Goddess,” was a singular presence on stage.
 Her work in vaudeville, dance, and burlesque captivated audiences during the 1920s.